Hey brick fans!

 Step 4: The Tree

 Ok, I'll be the first to admit that my tree looks like crap, lol.
-But hey, the tavern is supposed to be the star of the set.
+But hey,

 Is the Xmork Medieval Tavern modular?
 Yes it is.
-Ok, let's put it all back together.
+Ok, let's put

 The Finale